Inelastic collision: Perfectly inelastic collision

+where μ is the reduced mass and urel is the relative velocity of the bodies before collision.
 With time reversed we have the situation of two objects pushed away from each other, e.g. shooting a projectile, or a rocket applying thrust (compare the derivation of the Tsiolkovsky rocket equation).

 Partially inelastic collisions

 Partially inelastic collisions are the most common form of collisions in the real world.
 In this type of collision, the objects involved in the collisions do not stick, but some kinetic energy is still lost.
 Friction, sound and heat are some ways the kinetic energy can be lost through partial inelastic collisions.